-♦ Explanation of Signal Words

-A DANGER not prevent it.
-This signal word identifies a hazard that will cause serious injury or death if you do A WARNING do not prevent it.
-This signal word identifies a hazard that can cause death or serious injuries if you A CAUTION you do not prevent it.
-This signal word identifies a hazard that can cause minor or moderate injuries if NOTICE personal injury.
-This signal word identifies a property damage message that is not related to
+Explanation of Signal Words A DANGER not prevent it.
+This signal word identifies a hazard that will cause serious injury or death if you do not prevent it.
+A CAUTION this signal word identifies a hazard that can cause death or serious injuries if you do not prevent it.
+A CAUTION this signal word identifies a hazard that can cause minor or moderate injuries if you do not prevent it.
+This signal word identifies a property damage message that is not related to personal injury.

-◆ General Safety Instructions
+General Safety Instructions